 Arguably one of the most important strategies of the project masterplan is the "City Room" located at the main entrance to the museum.
-This generous public buildings. amenity is shaded and protected by the suspended upper volumes of the new museum and flanked by surrounding heritage buildings, whilst providing visual focal point for the Perth Cultural Centre.
-The new museum is a bold and engaging collection of volumes that incorporate previously underutilized heritage buildings with the new building programme in an connections to surrounding areas beyond the constructed boundaries of the project inventive and often playful way.
+This generous public amenity is shaded and protected by the suspended upper volumes of the new museum and flanked by surrounding heritage buildings, whilst providing visual and physical links between Beaufort St and the surrounding Perth Cultural Centre.